AElfProject/AElf/docs/tutorials/developing-smart-contracts/front.md

 The code is straightforward, it uses aelf-sdk + webpack.
 You can check out more [**here**](https://github.com/AElfProject/aelf-sdk.js).

-Warning: be careful, this code is in no way production ready and is for demonstration purposes only.
+**Warning**: be careful, this code is in no way production ready and is for demonstration purposes only.

 It demonstrate the following capabilities of the js sdk:
 - getting the chain status.